Login

 For all the features and programs these basic rules apply:

-• The heating element of the boiler will always be switched off when the voltage drops below 12.5V (configurable) or the boiler temperature exceeds 80°C (configurable).
+• The heating element of the water heater will always be switched off when the voltage drops below a certain value (default 12.5V but configurable) or the boiler temperature exceeds 80°C (also configurable).

-• If the engine's ignition wire is live, the electrical heater will not engage but it will expect "free" hot coolant water from the engine to heat up the boiler.
+• If the engine's ignition wire is live, or there is another alternative source of hot water, the electrical heater will not engage but it will use the "free" hot coolant from the engine to heat up the water.

-• If you have a warm water panel (or hose on deck), it will run the pump when the temperature in the solar panel is higher than in the boiler, to harvest this free energy instead of using the electric heater.
+• If you have a warm water panel (or hose on deck), it will run the pump when the temperature in the solar panel is higher than in the hot water tank, to harvest this free energy instead of using the electric heater.

 Automatic mode